 The major hormones that are involved in perimenopause, menopause and postmenopause are estrogen, progesterone and testosterone.
 During perimenopause, ovarian function and estrogen production begin to become erratic.
 Perimenopause causes a woman’s cycle to become unpredictable.
-Women may start noticing perimenopause symptoms in their early 40’s.
-When the ovaries stop making a high percentage of the body’s estrogen, a woman enters menopause.
+Some women may start noticing perimenopause symptoms in their early 40’s.
+And when the ovaries stop making a high percentage of the body’s estrogen, a woman enters menopause.
 (2)

 - Irregular periods